 PS5 DualSense Create Button: What Does It Do?

-That's about all we know about DualSense's Create button so far.
-What do you want to make using PS5's Create button?
+That's everything there is to know about DualSense's Create button.
+Will you be using PS5's Create button?
 Tell us in the comments section below, and be sure to check out our main PS5 guide for the full lowdown on the next-gen system.